To graduate from RMIT University you need to ensure that:

 For information about your financial issues or your enrolment please visit RMIT Connect on your campus or call +61 39925 5000 during business hours.

-If you are hoping to graduate in December this year, you will need to review your enrolment to ensure you meet all requirements by the end of Semester 2 2017.
-The last day to add courses for Semester 2 is Friday 28 July 2017.
+If you would like to graduate in the 2018 Melbourne December ceremony, you will need to review your enrolment to ensure you meet all requirements by the end of Semester 2 2018.

 Higher degrees by research